Parking fines

 Although we would encourage you to pay online or over the phone if possible, as these are more efficient and secure methods of payment, you can also pay by post using a cheque or postal order.
 To do this, please complete the slip attached to the bottom of the PCN and send it with your cheque or postal order, made payable to Surrey County Council, to Surrey County Council Parking, PO Box 355, Sheffield, S98 1ES.
 Please write the PCN number and your vehicle registration number on the back of the cheque or postal order and, if you would like a receipt, please also enclose a stamped, self-addressed envelope.

-How to challenge a penalty charge notice
+How to challenge a parking fine

 If you do not think you should have to pay the penalty charge, you can submit a challenge online or by post, quoting the PCN number, to: Surrey County Council Parking, PO Box 355, Sheffield, S98 1ES.